Mainmenu (left column)

 When looking for suitable preventive measures, above all the publications of BDI and Transparency International ("Self Audit") may be helpful.
 Additional, supplementary information on the subject of combating bribery can found under the following Web links.

-- A Brochure of the Federal Ministry of Economics and Technology: Preventing Corruption - Information for German Companies Doing Business Abroad
+- A Brochure of the Federal Ministry of Economic Affairs and Energy: Preventing Corruption - Information for German Companies Doing Business Abroad

 Federation of German Industries (BDI)